The best trees for making a big impact in small gardens

 According to Nick Bailey, a gardening designer and TV presenter with over 30 years of horticultural experience, “The challenge with introducing trees to our gardens is finding the species or cultivar that is big enough to count as a tree but small enough to fit in our gardens.
 There are a few trees that fit the bill, reaching little more than 3-4 metres with spread a of 2-3 metres.”

-Best trees for small gardens
+Best trees to grace small gardens

 Best for a pop of colour